-Students with questions about medical or religious exemptions to certain vaccines should contact Student Health Services at shs@med.cornell.edu for guidance.
+Students with questions about medical or religious exemptions to certain vaccines should contact Student Health Services at <a href="mailto:should-contact-s

 Medical Records

 All medical information is documented in the campus enterprise electronic medical record and subject to all applicable local, state and federal laws with regards to medical records privacy and security.
 Records generated at SHS are not released to any other party without a signed, written release of confidential medical information.
 Immunization records are provided free to the student while they are still attending WCMC.
 A charge may be assessed on medical records and immunization records after a student has graduated.